Higher Education

 Postgraduate programs

 Postgraduate programs include Masters and Doctorates (PhD) courses, also funded by Student Finance England for UK residents.
-You can undertake postgraduate study after you have completed a Bachelor degree.
+You can undertake postgraduate study after you complete a Bachelor degree.

 If you’re studying full time Master, your course can last for 1 or 2 years.
 If you’re studying part time you can study for 2 to 4 years.